GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 title: Deploy a Microsoft SQL Server Always On availability group in a single subnet
 description: Learn how to deploy a Microsoft SQL Server Always On availabilty group in a single subnet.
 author: shashank-google
-tags: databases, MSSQL, SQL Server, availability group
+tags: databases, MSSQL, AOAG, AG
 date_published: 2020-12-10
 ---

-Shashank Agarwal | Database(s) Cloud Engineer | Google
+Shashank Agarwal | Database Cloud Engineer | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-In this tutorial, you learn how to deploy the Microsoft SQL Server database engine in an Always On availability group configuration in a single subnet.
+In this tutorial, you learn how to deploy the Microsoft SQL Server database engine in an [Always On availability group](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server) configuration in a single subnet.

 ## Objectives

-*   Learn to install Microsoft SQL Server in Always On availability group configuration using single subnet.
+*   Install Microsoft SQL Server in Always On availability group configuration using a single subnet.
 *   Set up a VPC network with a Windows domain controller.
 *   Create two Windows SQL Server VM instances to act as cluster nodes.
 *   Set up an internal load balancer to direct traffic to the active node.